Ukraine war far from over as Russia renews strikes in Kyiv

 KYIV, Ukraine (AP) — Russian forces resumed scattered attacks on Kyiv, western Ukraine and beyond Saturday in an explosive reminder to Ukrainians and their Western supporters that the whole country remains under threat despite Russia’s pivot toward mounting a new offensive in the east.

-Stung by the loss of its Black Sea flagship and indignant over what it alleged were Ukrainian strikes on Russian territory, Russia’s military command had warned a day earlier of renewed attacks on Ukraine’s capital and said it was targeting military sites.
+Stung by the loss of its Black Sea flagship and indignant over alleged Ukrainian aggression on Russian territory, Russia’s military command had warned a day earlier of renewed missile strikes on Ukraine’s capital.
+Officials in Moscow said they were targeting military sites.

-Associated Press reporters documented civilian deaths in strikes this week on the eastern city of Kharkiv, and each day brings new discoveries of civilian victims in a war that has shattered European security.
-In the Kyiv region alone, Ukrainian authorities have reported finding the bodies of more than 900 civilians, most shot dead, after Russian troops retreated two weeks ago.
+But the toll of war reaches much deeper.
+Each day brings new discoveries of civilian victims of a war that has shattered European security and plunged East-West relations to new lows.
+In the Kyiv region alone, Ukrainian authorities have reported finding the bodies of more than 900 civilians, most shot dead, since Russian troops retreated two weeks ago.

+A mother wept over her 15-year-old son’s body in the partially blockaded city of Kharkiv, where shelling has increased as Russia prepares for the anticipated eastern offensive.
+Nine civilians died and more than 50 people were wounded on Friday, the president’s office reported.

+An explosion believed to be caused by a missile struck Saturday near an outdoor market in Kharkiv, Ukraine’s second-largest city, according to firefighters and AP journalists at the scene.
+One person was killed, and at least 18 people were wounded, according to rescue workers who requested anonymity because they were not authorized to release the information.

-Smoke rose early Saturday from eastern Kyiv as Mayor Vitali Klitschko reported a strike on the the city’s Darnytski district.
-He said rescuers and paramedics were at the scene, and information about possible deaths would be provided later.
+In the capital, smoke rose early Saturday from eastern Kyiv as Mayor Vitali Klitschko reported a strike on the the city’s Darnytski district.
+One person was killed and several more were wounded, he said.
 The mayor advised residents who fled the city earlier in the war not to return for their safety.

+“Our air defense forces are doing everything they can to protect us, but the enemy is insidious and ruthless,” Klitschko said.

-The spokesman for Russia’s Defense Ministry said Russian forces used “air-launched high-precision long-range weapons” to target an armored vehicle plant in Kyiv.
-He didn’t specify where exactly the plant in Kyiv is located, but there is one in the Darnytskyi district.
+Earlier this week the Russian military said it would carry out strikes on Kyiv, and Russian Defense Ministry spokesman Igor Konashenkov said Saturday an armored vehicle plant in the Ukrainian capital was targeted.
+He didn’t specify where the plant is located, but there is one in the Darnytskyi district.

+He said it was among multiple Ukrainian military sites hit with “air-launched high-precision long-range weapons.”
+As the U.S. and Europe send new arms to Ukraine, the strategy could be aimed at hobbling Ukraine’s defenses ahead of what’s expected to be a full-scale Russian assault in the east.

 It was the second strike in the Kyiv area in two days.
 Another hit a missile plant on Friday as tentative signs of prewar life began to resurface in the capital after Russian troops failed to capture the city and withdrew to concentrate on lauching a full-scale assault in eastern Ukraine.

 Kyiv was not the only target Saturday.
-In eastern Ukraine, an explosion believed to be caused by a missile struck Kharkiv, Ukraine’s second-largest city, according to firefighters and AP journalists at the scene.

-The strike near an outdoor market along with residential and industrial buildings killed one person and wounded at least 18, according to rescue workers who requested anonymity because they were not authorized to release the information

-Meanwhile, the governor of the Lviv region in western Ukraine – far from the Russian border and an area long seen as a safe zone – reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.
+The governor of the Lviv region in western Ukraine – far from the Russian border and an area long seen as a safe zone – reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.
 Maksym Kozytskyy didn’t provide details about possible casualties or damage.

-Fighting continued in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.
-In the northeastern city of Kharkiv, the shelling of a residential area killed seven people, including a 7-month-old child, and wounded 34, according to regional Gov. Oleh Sinehubov.
+Fighting continued in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies from residential courtyards and prohibiting new burials.

+“Why the exhumation is being carried out and where the bodies will be taken is unknown,” the city council said Friday on the Telegram messaging app.

+Mariupol’s capture would allow Russian forces in the south, which came up through the annexed Crimean Peninsula, to fully link up with troops in the Donbas region, Ukraine’s eastern industrial heartland.

 Ukrainian President Volodymyr Zelenskyy accused Russian troops occupying parts of the Kherson and Zaporizhzhia regions in the south of terrorizing civilians and hunting for anyone who served in Ukraine’s military or government.